 Annuals for the cutting garden/Photo: Julie Hove Anderson Photography

 As a landscape designer, I’m well versed in perennials and the kind of annuals you buy from a nursery.
-But when it comes to growing annuals from seeds, my experience centers mainly on zinnias.
-So recently, I was delighted to attend a webinar given by ButterBee Farm owner Laura Beth Resnick on the top annuals she grows for her cutting gardens.
+But when it comes to growing annuals from seeds, my experience lies mainly with zinnias.
+So recently, I was delighted to attend a webinar hosted by ButterBee Farm owner Laura Beth Resnick on the top annuals she grows for her cutting gardens.
 Continue reading →

 I always smile when the redbuds begin blossoming in my area.
 Flowering with reckless abandon, the magenta-colored trees instantly distinguish themselves from other plants in the landscape.
 One of my friends shouts out REDBUD! when her own dazzling specimen bursts into bloom.
 That seems to me the perfect way to describe the electric flowering of this upbeat, ornamental tree.
 Continue reading →